Village of Ocean Beach Environmental Commission Contact Us: VOBEC.FI@gmail.com Sign up for our email newsletter

 For 3-day holidays: Trash and recyclables are generally picked up on Monday at the same scheduled time.
 If you are unsure, call the Village Office (583-5940) for the most current information.

 Bag law: Effective January 1, 2018, businesses in Suffolk County are required to charge 5¢ for any single-use bag.
 This legislation was enacted in an effort to reduce waste.
 Do your part, bring a reusable bag.
+Help Eliminate Unnecessary Plastic Waste: When ordering take-out in Ocean Beach, please tell the restaurant that you do not need plastic knifes, spoons, or forks especially if you are simply taking your food home to eat.
+Plastic knifes, spoons, and forks are made of plastics that are very difficult to recycled and end up in landfills.
+These types of wastes take years to breakdown.

-Household Hazardous Waste: Household hazardous wastes (HHW) are materials found in your home that would be regulated as hazardous waste if they were generated outside of a household.
-These wastes can be flammable, toxic, corrosive, or reactive and can be dangerous if handled improperly.
-Examples of household hazardous wastes include oil-based paints, pool supplies, automotive fluids, home hobby chemicals, and compact florescent light bulbs.
-Ways to reduce the HHW you generate can be found on the USEPA Household Hazardous Waste website.
 When these wastes are generated in a household, they are exempt from State and federal hazardous waste regulations.
 That being said, it is best if they are kept out of your regular garbage.
-In New York, residents can bring their household hazardous waste to authorized HHW collection facilities (for locations use the following link - list of permitted household hazardous waste facilities) or to a HHW collection event hosted by counties and municipalities.
+In New York City, residents can bring their household hazardous waste to authorized HHW collection facilities (for locations use the following link - list of permitted household hazardous waste facilities) or to a HHW collection event hosted by counties and municipalities.
 Several HHHW collection facilities are located on Long Island and residents can bring their waste to these locations.
-The Village of Ocean Beach will be holding a HHW event later in 2021 so please watch for notices of this event.
-Handle household hazardous waste carefully to avoid injury to people and animals or damage to the environment.

-• Store HHW in their original containers with the labels intact.
+• Store HHW in their original containers with the labels intact

-• Keep them out of the reach of children and pets.
+• Keep them out of the reach of children and pets

-• Keep them away from heat.
+• Keep them away from heat

-• Save unneeded items to take to HHW collection site or dispose of them during a HHW event sponsored by your municipality.
+• Save unneeded items to take to HHW collection site or dispose of them during a HHW event sponsored by your municipality

 HHW should never be disposed by:

-• Pouring down the drain
+• Pouring it down the drain

-• Placing in your recycling bin
+• Placing it in your recycling bin

 • Dumping on the ground